Corona: Unexplained cases of hepatitis in children

 In recent weeks, numerous cases of the mysterious hepatitis in children have surfaced worldwide.
 A Swedish scientist now puts forward a hypothesis.

-SOLNA/Munich – Several hundred children in the UK, Europe, the USA, Israel and Japan have been suffering from mysterious hepatitis diseases in the past few weeks.
+SOLNA/Munich – Several hundred children in the UK, Europe, the USA, Israel and Japan have suffered mysterious illnesses from hepatitis in the past few weeks.
 The World Health Organization (WHO) has already reported 348 affected children in 20 different countries (as of May 11).
 However, the origin of the disease is still unclear.
 Not only WHO experts have already put forward a connection with an infection with the corona virus, but the Swedish immunologist Petter Brodin also sees Corona as a possible cause.

 Hepatitis diseases: Corona superantigen may be involved